 The Board acknowledges the essential of ensuring that the Company's strategies promote sustainability.
 As in the timber industry, the Board is strongly aware of the importance of balancing of environmental, social and governance aspect with the interest of various stakeholders is essential to enhancing investors' perception and public trust.

-The Sustainability Statement is presented on pages 29 to 34, which stated the actions taken by the Company in protecting the environment while striking to achieve a better performance towards the goal at sustainable development.
+The Sustainability Statements, which the details are presented on pages 29 to 34 which stated the actions taken by the Company in protecting the environment while striking to achieve a better performance towards the goal at sustainable development.